 Taking diuretic drugs or substances (which increase the excretion of urine), such as alcohol or caffeine

 Diabetes insipidus causes polyuria because of problems with a hormone called antidiuretic hormone (or vasopressin).
 Antidiuretic hormone helps the kidneys reabsorb fluid.
-If too little antidiuretic hormone is produced (a condition called central diabetes insipidus Central Diabetes Insipidus Central diabetes insipidus is a lack of the hormone vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).
-Central diabetes insipidus has several... read more ) or if the kidneys are unable to properly respond to it (nephrogenic diabetes insipidus Nephrogenic Diabetes Insipidus In nephrogenic diabetes insipidus, the kidneys produce a large volume of dilute urine because the kidney tubules fail to respond to vasopressin (antidiuretic hormone) and are unable to reabsorb... read more ), the person urinates excessively.
+If too little antidiuretic hormone is produced (a condition called central diabetes insipidus ArginineVasopressin Deficiency (Central Diabetes Insipidus) Argininevasopressin deficiency (central diabetes insipidus) is a lack of the hormone vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).
+Argininevasopressin... read more ) or if the kidneys are unable to properly respond to it (nephrogenic diabetes insipidus Nephrogenic Diabetes Insipidus In nephrogenic diabetes insipidus, the kidneys produce a large volume of dilute urine because the kidney tubules fail to respond to vasopressin (antidiuretic hormone) and are unable to reabsorb... read more ), the person urinates excessively.

 Evaluation of Excessive or Frequent Urination